AutodeskGames/stingray-docs/source/interactive_help/building_levels/create_game_objects.md

-# Create game objects
+# Create level objects

-Game objects in {{ProductName}} are basic primitives that you can use to set up game logic.
+Level objects in {{ProductName}} are basic primitives that you can use to help set up gameplay logic.
 They're represented visually in your level so you can see their position in 3D.

 They give you the simple hooks you need to trigger events using Flow and Lua at specific locations in your level.

-Using the **Create** menu  or the ~{ Create panel }~, you can create the following game objects.
+Using the **Create** menu  or the ~{ Create panel }~, you can create the following types of level objects.

 -	**Markers** Display as wireframe cubes with the marker name.
 Used to locate a position in your level so you can make actions happen at that location.

 	![](../images/marker.png)